-- Keep you dog active.
+- Keep your dog active.
 Active dogs have strong, supple muscles with good blood flow.
 All of those things help your dog’s muscles support their spine.

 - Use a harness instead of a collar to avoid pressure on the neck and back.

 - Minimize jumping.
-This can be done by training them to not jump and to use ramps and stairs to help them on and off furniture.
+This can be done by training them to not jump and to use ramps and stairs to help them on and off furniture (video).